eloone/symbol-typer/DOC.md

 	* No id attribute

-If the input element doesn't have an id attribute.
-It will be given an id `"symbol_typer_{index}"`. `index` being the position of the element in the `input` arguments.
-The Typer object will be accessible thourgh that id.
+If the input element doesn't have an id attribute, it will be given an id `"symbol_typer_{index}"`. `index` being the position of the element in the `input` arguments.
+The Typer object will be accessible through that id.

 ### Examples